neu-spiral/RBC-SatImg/README.md

 ### Geospatial Data Abstraction Library (GDAL) Installation
-Follow these instructions to [install GDAL for Python with pip on Windows](https://opensourceoptions.com/blog/how-to-install-gdal-for-python-with-pip-on-windows/) or to [install GDAL for Python with Anaconda](https://opensourceoptions.com/blog/how-to-install-gdal-with-anaconda/).
-We recommend to create a conda environment with Python 3.8 and run the command `conda install -c conda-forge gdal` in the Anaconda prompt.
+Follow these instructions to [install GDAL for Python with pip on Windows](https://opensourceoptions.com/blog/how-to-install-gdal-for-python-with-pip-on-windows/) or to [install GDAL for Python with Anaconda](https://opensourceoptions.com/blog/how-to-install-gdal-with-anaconda/) (compatible with Windows, Linux and macOS).
+We recommend to create a conda environment and run the command `conda install -c conda-forge gdal` in the Anaconda prompt.

 ### Other Packages
 There are other packages besides GDAL that need to be installed.
 Required packages can be installed using the Python package installer `pip`:

 <code>pip install -r requirements.txt</code>

+If a module is not recognized, we recommend to install the package separately via the following commands, as suggested in the _Installation via pip and conda_ section from [these instructions](https://scikit-image.org/docs/stable/install.html), for instance in the case of `scikit-learn`:

+<code>python -m pip install -U pip</code>

+<code>python -m pip install -U scikit-image</code>

+Also, check [this link](https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706) for the installation of `tensorflow` if using macOS with the M1 chip, for which we recommend using `Miniconda`.

 ### Dataset
 Download our dataset *Sentinel-2 Images from Oroville Dam and Charles River* from [this Zenodo link](https://zenodo.org/record/6999172#.YzWyndjMI2x) and extract the `.zip` file.